The Gospel According to John:

 a connection to the Angelus

-ANGELUSAngelus Domini is the name of a Marian prayer based on the scriptural account of the Annunciation.
+Angelus Domini is the name of a Marian prayer based on the scriptural account of the Annunciation.
 Although most of the content of this prayer comes from the Gospel According to Luke, the key phrase—”the Word became flesh and dwelt among us”—is taken from the Gospel According to John 1:14.
 This firmly focuses the prayer on the Incarnation, one of the two foundational beliefs of Christianity.
 (The second is the Resurrection.)
 The history of the Angelus, which developed in European monasteries, dates at least to the 1300s.
 The Angelus bell was rung at the beginning of the day, at noon, and again in the evening—the three traditional times when the Angelus was prayed.
-Other less well-known prayers to the Blessed Virgin can be found on our page of traditional Marian prayers.
+This and other prayers to the Blessed Virgin can be found on our page of traditional Marian prayers.

 read the Catechism—four reasons for the Incarnation